 What is it?

-Molnupiravir is approved to treat mild-to-moderate cases of COVID-19 in adults who are at high risk for severe illness but have not yet been hospitalized.
-It’s only approved in cases where alternative COVID-19 treatments approved by the FDA aren’t appropriate.
+Molnupiravir is approved, under emergency use, to treat mild-to-moderate cases of COVID-19 in adults who are at high risk for severe illness but have not yet been hospitalized.
+It’s only approved in cases where alternative COVID-19 treatments approved by the FDA aren’t appropriate, as it has lower efficacy.

 Molnupiravir is only approved for adults 18 and older.
 It’s not recommended for people who are pregnant.